Self-Development Wagon #2: The Nature and Beauty of People

 The information I am about to give you is enough to fill a $50-$100 eBook.
 I could have charged you for this information (which is mainly cited from other sources), never update it, and never respond to your individual comments/questions/concerns.
 However, I don't believe the quality of your life should have a price tag, so as a courtesy of the Walfas Station Wagon, I am giving this to you for free.

 Nobody really knows my backstory but a few people, but it boils down to this: since I was five, all I wanted was to know how to be liked by others.
 In virtually every school I went to, I was banned from seeing other children.
 In kindergarten, I got kicked out of nearly every school for breaking rules I was never aware of: don't cut in line (I never knew about lines), don't play with toys in class (class?
 I thought this was like daycare!), don't tattletale on other students (why? is bullying perfectly okay?).
 When I finally did get into a kindergarten class that told me the rules, I fit in and found friends, and I ended up with one of the most lavish birthday parties of the year.
 In elementary school, I was usually never allowed at recess for something I did in class: talk out of turn, complain about work, or not acting like an adult even though I was a child.
 Then I spent most of middle school being homeschooled.
-In high school, I had all of the typical traits of somebody who would shoot up a school: shy around people, nervous, depressed, doesn't talk to other students, and so on.
+In high school, I had all of the typical traits of somebody who would shoot up a school: shy around people, nervous, depressed, doesn't talk to other students, prejudice against the gay students since so many people said I was gay, and so on.
 So, they barred me from staying after school, meaning no clubs or hanging out.
 The irony is that having friends would have prevented those behaviors; perhaps they should have learned that the reason people with loner behaviors shoot up schools is because they're depressed, and rather than gain notoriety by befriending everyone, they shoot the people that have been depriving them of happiness, even though they would have gladly helped them if they had the right social skills.
 By college, my brother got married and my sister had a baby, and I was friendless and alone.
 After failing to check myself into a mental hospital (they said I was too much of a danger, even to them), I hit the literal rock bottom of my depression, then I eventually got up and slinked over to a book store.
 There, I read Walter Anderson's "The Confidence Course" which became one of the base books for my previous article on depression/happiness (which this article will build off of).
 In five years of closely studying confidence, communication, storytelling, and philosophy, I have become artistically and socially adept.
 Now, with this guide, I'll do my best to pass my knowledge onto you.

 On my audience: